-This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
-Talk to your doctor or nurse about effective contraception before starting treatment.
+This treatment may harm a baby developing in the womb.
+It is important not to become pregnant or father a child while you're having treatment and for at least 6 months afterwards.

 You may not be able to become pregnant or father a child after treatment with these drugs.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
 Men may be able to store sperm before starting treatment.
 Women may be able to store eggs or ovarian tissue but this is rare.

 Don’t breastfeed during this treatment because the drugs may come through in your breast milk.